 There is little doubt that diabetes is a serious disease.
 There is also little doubt that people with diabetes can live long, healthy, happy lives if they keep their diabetes under control.
 But do you know that how well you manage your disease on a day-to-day basis can have a dramatic impact on your degree of risk for the complications of diabetes?

-The complications of diabetes are both numerous and serious.
-These include:
+are both numerous and serious.
+The most common include:

 Heart Disease and Stroke

 Diabetes is one of the major, modifiable risk factors for heart disease and stroke

 .
 If you have other risk factors, like high blood pressure

 and high cholesterol